William Pitt Debating Union: International Debate

 The Union regularly hosts foreign national teams on their debating tours of the United States, having entertained the British, Japanese, Russian and Irish national teams, and has also traveled for international debates.
 In 2000, the WPDU hosted a public debate between the national high school select teams from New Zealand and South Africa.
 From 2001-2006, WPDU coaches worked with the U.S. State Department to teach the public debate process as a strategy of civil society empowerment to high school students from Albania, Kosovo, Serbia, Romania, Macedonia and Montenegro.

 Outreach

 The WPDU has a long history of outreach exemplified by its history of hosting high school debate clinics and tournaments as far back as at least the 1930s.
 Since 1995, the WPDU has reached thousands of elementary and secondary school students through its outreach initiatives, including the College in High School Argument program and the Middle School Public Debate Program.
+Today, many members of the WPDU also coach local middle and high school speech and debate programs.

+Speech

+In 2023, under new director Dr. Al Primack, the William Pitt Debating Union expanded their team to include collegiately competitive forensics.
+This addition broadened the horizons and competitiveness for the union, qualifying students for NFA's National Tournament every year since its creation.
+In the 2025-26 season, the team has expanded from limited preparation and platform events to also include interpretative events; they now cover the full scale of speech events offered by the National Forensics Association.